Cauldron Full of Love

 She was not there.

 The wizard admitted he'd panicked a little.
 But then he heard a spot of music coming from the sitting room.
-He ventured in there and found Molly seated by the music player, humming along with the song.
+He ventured in there and found Molly seated by the record player, humming along with the song.
 She looked up when she saw her husband.

 "Hullo, Mollywobbles," he said softly.